ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 Optician becomes a Health Care Provider, as opposed to an eyeglass merchant.*

-First, the Retail Optical Industry's attitude and business paradigm must be upgraded from its current Retail Merchant model to that of a true Health Care Provider.
+FIRST, the Retail Optical Industry's attitude and business paradigm must be upgraded from its current Retail Merchant model to that of a true Health Care Provider.
 The reality and importance of the Skilled Optician's role in the health care delivery system must be more clearly defined and nurtured.

 The Florida Board of Opticianry is an entity within the Florida Department of Health, which has jurisdiction over Florida Health Care Providers.
 See Florida Board of Opticianry Required Equipment and Tools.